-A truly magical place, a tiny town surrounded by countless glaciers and the blissful quietness.
+A truly magical place, a tiny town surrounded by countless glaciers and blissful quietness.
 That is Villa O’Higgins in a remote part of Chilean Patagonia.
-Where famous scenic road Carretera Austral ends and travelers embark on a tough journey – the Chile-Argentina border crossing.
+Where famous scenic road Carretera Austral ends and travellers embark on a tough journey – the Chile-Argentina border crossing.

-This post talks briefly about our journey to Villa O’Higgins, what the town is like, why I call it a magical place and what you can do there, as well as the detailed description of the border crossing from Villa O’Higgins in Chile to El Chalten in Argentina.
+This post is about our journey to Villa O’Higgins, what the town is like, why I call it a magical place and what you can do there, as well as the detailed description of the border crossing from Villa O’Higgins in Chile to El Chalten in Argentina.

 Michal and I visited Villa O’Higgins at the end of our hitchhiking adventure along Carretera Austral.
 We’ve hitchhiked the full length of Carretera Austral except for the last part, from the Yungay/Tortel crossing to Villa O’Higgins.

 While trying our luck with thumbs up, a small local bus stopped by and we happily paid 2,400 pesos each in hopes to catch the last ferry of the day.
 Since the road ends in Villa O’Higgins, not many cars are heading that way.